bekk/bekk-christmas/post/elm/a-bunch-of-nothing.md

 ```elm
 List.filterMap : (a -> Maybe b) -> List a -> List b
 ```
-List.filterMap takes a function that produces a Maybe, and applies that functions two all the elements of a list while unpacking the `Just`-values, and removing the `Nothing`-values.
+`List.filterMap` takes a function that produces a `Maybe`, and applies that functions to all the elements of a list while unpacking the `Just`-values, and removing the `Nothing`-values.

-Our final convert function can then be defined as simply as:
+Our final convert function can then be defined simply as:
 ```elm
 convert = List.filterMap String.toInt